minprog/programmeren-ki/other/tiles/index.md

 ### `void greet_user(void)`

 This function calls `clear_screen` first and then prints a welcome message.
-It uses `usleep`, about which you can find more information in the CS50 Manual.
+It uses `usleep`, about which you can find more information in the CS50 Manual (but you will need to switch off the "less comfortable" mode before being able to find it!).

 ### `void init_board(void)`